herereadthis/redwall/src/jekyll_code/_posts/2014-06-26-internet-explorer-css.md

     - url: internet-explorer-css--launch-virtualbox--1336x804.png
       caption: '#### VirtualBox Settings'
       alt: 'Launch VirtualBox'
+    - url: internet-explorer-css--ie8--1600x1286.png
+      caption: '#### This site could use a lot of debugging'
+      alt: '#### This site could use a lot of debugging'
 ---

 It's the nightmare of every front-end developer: supporting older versions of Internet Explorer (IE).
 You may not want to, but usually it's because your company's project needs to support customers still using older machines...or maybe you're just a masochist.
 However, there are many ways to make your life easier by **speeding up development** while minimizing those mysterious errors when debugging.